 Start/end times (

 end_time/endTime).
 These are both required.
 Use them to set a time to live (TTL) for the token.

 A session identifier (

 session_id/sessionId).
 This is optional.
 Include it as a unique identifier for a single playback/access session.
 Create a session identifier using printable ascii characters and ensure that it's no larger than 64 bytes in size.
 This value is required if you're using token-based access revocation.

 A Key (

 key).
 This is required.
 This is the secret used to generate the token.
 This is the value you set as the Encryption Key for Token Authentication in the AMD property.
 (This can also be the Transition Key, if applicable, or the Encryption key + Salt/Request Headers or Transition key + Salt/Request Headers if you've set up these as Advanced Options in the AMD property.)

 We recommend against including the IP address field in your tokens to tie the token to a specific IP address—unless all requests will only come from a specific address.
 This can break delivery in a property if requests come from other IP addresses, or if you're using an IPv4+IPv6 dual-stacked environment.

 We offer Token Auth software development kits (SDKs), that you can use to generate this token.
 They're available for multiple programming languages, and they account for all required and optional fields.

-See the README section on these pages for details on how to use that SDK.
+See the README section on these pages for details on how to use each SDK.